 PhD scholarships offered by the Massey Business School and specifically by the School of Management.

-The projects are designed specifically for an eligible domestic student (permanent resident or citizen) enrolled fulltime in the research Masters degree to work alongside staff to undertake a genuine Masters project.
+The projects are designed specifically for an eligible student enrolled in the research Masters degree to work alongside staff to undertake a genuine Masters project.

 One student will be awarded a $7000 scholarship for each of the listed projects, which will fulfill the requirements for a 90 credit or 120 credit thesis.

 SCHOLARSHIP AWARDED FOR 2018 - NO NEW APPLICATIONS

 There is a growing emphasis on promoting the on-going health and holistic wellbeing of workers.
 Psychosocial risk management involves examining the social and organisational context of work design, and assessing these work environment factors as potential agents for risk creation.
 Just as one would view exposure to chemicals, noise or heavy lifting as a potentially harmful agent, greater recognition is now too being given to the organisation of work in the same way.